-Kennedy Odede, who grew up in Nairobi’s Kibera slum, reflects on poverty tourism in the New York Times:
+Kennedy Odede, who grew up in Nairobi’s Kibera slum, reflects on poverty tourism in

 I was 16 when I first saw a slum tour.
 I was outside my 100-square-foot house washing dishes, looking at the utensils with longing because I hadnâ€™t eaten in two days.
 Suddenly a white woman was taking my picture.
 I felt like a tiger in a cage.
 Before I could say anything, she had moved on.